 - Grandparents’ visitation rights: Section 9-102 indicates a court will allow a grandparent reasonable visitation rights if the grandparent petitions the court and if it is in a child’s best interests.

 - Child Support: Standard guidelines are established in Sections 12-201-12-204, which apply in almost all separations or divorces to ensure all children receive a fair amount of support from both parents.

-These are just a few of the many different sections of Maryland law that influence the rights of individuals and families.
+These are just a few of the many different sections of Maryland law that a skilled attorney can explain regarding the rights of individuals and families.